 Intent: The items that are covered in inter-institutional agreements do not have to be contained in a single document.
 They may be included in multiple agreements, both formal and informal (e.g., addenda and letters of mutual understanding).

-1-3 For each site where educational activity occurs, there must be an appropriate on-site supervisor who is qualified by education in the curriculum areas for which he/she is responsible.
+1-4 For each site where educational activity occurs, there must be an on-site clinical supervisor who is qualified by education and/or clinical experience in the curriculum areas for which he/she is responsible.